jobs-github/slothjson/README.md

     slothjson::fxxx_gfw_t obj_val;
 	bool rc = slothjson::load(path, obj_val);

-After deserialized, if you need to know **whether a field is in JSON or not**, code like this:
+After deserialization, you can check **whether a field exists in the JSON** like this:

     if (obj_val.json_has_dict_val()) // call "json_has_xxx()"
     {
          ......
     }

-That's all about the usage, simple & stupid, isn't it ?
+That’s it — simple and straightforward, isn’t it?

-PS: if you are a linux developer, but know nothing about Makefile, I will "despise" you ^_^
+PS: If you're a Linux developer and still don’t understand Makefiles...
+I might judge you a little. ^_^

 ## Platforms ##

-Tested platforms so far:
+Tested on the following platforms:

 Platform | Description
 ---------|----------------------------------------------------------